andreamgrs/holbertonschool-hbnb/part3/v1/README.md

 ### 🚀 Swagger documentation
 Once you run the application, you can access the swagger documentation.
 Eg: http://127.0.0.1:5000/api/v1/
+For start testing the endpoints go to **Create first admin user** and inside admin create a first user, or normal users adding the authorization header.

 ### API Endpoints